Almost Ramanujan Expanders from Arbitrary Expanders via Operator Amplification: Introduction

-A study of almost Ramanujan expanders, in which the bound above is nearly matched, has received much attention as well.
-Friedman~\cite{Friedman03} greatly strengthened Pinsker's bound above \cite{Pinsker73}, showing that with high probability, a random $d$-regular graph $X$ satisfies $\lambda(X) \le 2\sqrt{d-1}/d + o(1)$.
-Thus, for random regular graphs, expansion and (near) optimal expansion occur "together".
-For explicit constructions, an approach towards such a bound, which is central for this paper, follows from the {\em zig-zag product} of \cite{RVW00}.
-They showed that their basic zig-zag construction achieves an explicit family of expanders with $d \leq 1/\lambda^4$, they further derandomize the basic zig-zag product to achieve $d \leq 1/\lambda^3$, and ask if further derandomization can decrease the exponent to (the optimal) quadratic bound.
+{ A different paradigm to explicitly construct almost optimal expanders, which is central for this paper, is to start with a weak expander and amplify it to a strong one via combinatorially defined graph products.} {This originated with the} {\em zig-zag product} of \cite{RVW00}.
+They showed that their basic zig-zag construction achieves an explicit family of expanders with $d \leq 1/\lambda^4$.
+They further derandomize the basic zig-zag product to achieve $d \leq 1/\lambda^3$.
 Ben-Aroya and Ta-Shma~\cite{BT08} in their ingenious ``s-wide zig-zag product", nearly matched the optimal quadratic bound\footnote{We call any such bound near-optimal or almost Ramanujan.
-Of course, reducing the $o(1)$ slack in the exponent is clearly of much interest.}, achieving $d \leq 1/\lambda^{2+o(1)}$.
+Of course, reducing the $o(1)$ slack in the exponent is clearly of much interest.}, achieving $d \leq 1/\lambda^{2+{o_\lambda}(1)}$.
 Their ``higher-order'' version of zig-zag~\cite{BT08} will be central in our work.
-A different path to explicitly construct almost Ramanujan graphs was the {\em lifting method} of Bilu--Linial \cite{BL06}, which achieves $d \leq \widetilde{O}(1/\lambda^2)$, and famously led to the (exact) Ramanujan expanders of \cite{MSS15} mentioned above.
+Note that these results yield specific constructions but do not provide a generic technique to amplify arbitrary expanders.

-It is important to note that while for some applications and structural results, {\em any} family of expanders would suffice, for many others, the graphs are externally given to us (as e.g.\ is the case for understanding the expansion of Cayley graphs of groups).
-Moreover, seeking different constructions and analysis tools has led to surprising applications beyond those intended (\eg the resolution of the Kadison--Singer conjecture by \cite{MSS14} and the proof of $\mathrm{SL}=\mathrm{L}$ by Reingold~\cite{R05}).
+While for some applications and structural results, {one is free to start with} {\em any} family of expanders, for many others, the {initial} graphs are externally given to us (as e.g.\ is the case for understanding the expansion of Cayley graphs of groups). {So it is highly desirable to have generic algorithms for expander construction that can operate within these constraints.} Moreover, seeking different constructions and analysis tools has led to surprising applications beyond those intended (\eg the resolution of the Kadison--Singer conjecture by \cite{MSS14} and the proof of $\mathrm{SL}=\mathrm{L}$ by Reingold~\cite{R05}). {Motivated by this, we study the following question:} {

-We show that this is always possible: \emph{any} expander family can be \emph{locally and efficiently} converted into an almost Ramanujan family.
+} We show that this is always possible: \emph{any} expander family can be \emph{locally and efficiently} converted into an almost Ramanujan family.
 More precisely, starting from any family of bounded degree expanders, it is possible to obtain, for any desired target expansion $\expan > 0$, a new family of $\expan$-expanders close to the Ramanujan bound.